Skip to main content

 What was the actual problem with the lead pipeline?

-Why couldn’t the agents simply respond faster?
+Why couldn’t the agents simply respond faster manually?

 What three systems did the brokerage build?